 A solicitor’s firm will also often offer to store the original registered lasting power of attorney helping to ensure that it is not used until you want it to be.
 A solicitor’s firm owes an ongoing to duty of care to its clients and that care continues with the storage of the original document as well and safeguards are put in place so that the document is not released until the right time.

 The judge is of course right that there is a balance to be struck regarding the appropriateness of lasting powers of attorney and the Court of Protection alternative and a solicitor can discuss both of these options in detail.
-For more information on lasting powers of attorney see our FAQ’s on lasting powers of attorney.
+For more information contact our lasting powers of attorney lawyers.

 The contents of this article are intended for general information purposes only and shall not be deemed to be, or constitute legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.